rorywalsh/cabbage/Docs/markdown/Widgets/encoder.md

 # Endless encoder

 Encoder creates an endless rotary encoder similar to those found in certain well-known hardware samplers.
-Unlike regular sliders, *encoder* doesn't have a start and stop point.
-One may set a starting point, but after this the user can drag up or down as long as they like.
+Unlike regular sliders, *encoder* doesn't typically have a start and stop point.
 By setting a very small slider increment these widgets can offer a level of fine grain control not possible with regular sliders.
+Note that these sliders do not use the range() identifier.
+But you can set min and max values using `min()` and `max()`.

 <big></pre>
 encoder WIDGET_SYNTAX